Page content

 Aurora seeks to support women and their institutions to fulfil their leadership potential through thought provoking activities, collaborative problem-solving activities and motivating stories supported by inspirational women role models.
 Participation embeds strong networks of early career women across the sector to share best practice, insights, and experiences.
 It aims to enable women in academic and professional services roles to think of themselves as future leaders.

-The Aurora programme has been very successful in UU and is seen as an important initiative contributing to the development of women in leadership and supporting UU’s strategic plan and commitment to gender equality.
-To date, UU has supported 93 participants to avail of this programme.
-In support of the University’s Athena Swan agenda and ongoing commitment to promoting and valuing leadership development and career progression for women across the University, the People and Culture Directorate and Dean of Equality, Diversity and Inclusion are jointly funding the course fees for 16 places on the 2024/25 Aurora programme.
+In support of the University’s Athena Swan agenda and ongoing commitment to promoting and valuing leadership development and career progression for women across the University, the People and Culture Directorate and Dean of Equality, Diversity and Inclusion are jointly funding the course fees for the 2026/27 Aurora programme.

-'Those who have engaged with Aurora have gained so much, many going for promotion while others lead at their current level.
-The value they bring to their university is immeasurable and the community they build grows stronger each year.’
+"Those who have engaged with Aurora have gained so much, many going for promotion while others lead at their current level.
+The value they bring to their university is immeasurable and the community they build grows stronger each year"

 Participants should be committed to developing and enhancing their career and promote women’s leadership.
-They will:

 • Commit to undertake some self-directed study as part of the programme.